 - Uncontrolled observational studies - case reports.

 However, the hierarchy is dependent on the issue being researched.
-The Centre for Evidence-Based Medicine (CEBM) has recently published a table to identify the different levels of evidence for different types of questions (eg, prognosis, treatment benefits), including:
+The Centre for Evidence-Based Medicine (CEBM) published a table to identify the different levels of evidence for different types of questions (eg, prognosis, treatment benefits), including:

 - For issues of therapy or treatment, the highest possible level of evidence is a systematic review or meta-analysis of RCTs or an individual RCT.